fedebenelli/eloBOT/README.md

 # eloBOT
 A bot that handles an ELO ranking system between players of a gaming Discord server.
+Info on how ELO works can be found here https://blog.mackie.io/the-elo-algorithm

 This is still a WIP.
 For the moment the bot is designed to use repl.it as a host server and uptime robot to keep it online.
 The stats of players are saved as a json file in a gist, but here is an example of how they're stored:

 {